-With being released early this month, Disney is adding to the collection of blockbuster films based on graphic novels and helping bring the genre ever more into the mainstream.
+With Big Hero 6 being released early this month, Disney is adding to the collection of blockbuster films based on graphic novels and helping bring the genre ever more into the mainstream.
 What makes this film different is its target audience: kids.
-Big Hero 6

-Big Hero 6 comics were aimed at a slightly older audience in 1998, but today’s graphic novels have a lot to offer the middle-grade set, and there is growing consensus that graphic novels improve reading skills as much as text-only books.
+The original Big Hero 6 comics were aimed at a slightly older audience in 1998, but today’s graphic novels have a lot to offer the middle-grade set, and there is growing consensus that graphic novels improve reading skills as much as text-only books.

 But the best reason to read the books on this list, or buy them for a young reader you love, is that they are really good.

 This beautifully illustrated, full-color series is another imaginative use of the standard plot requiring heroic action from average children.

 Amulet follows the magical adventures of a sister-and-brother duo who must navigate a world filled with demons, robots and talking animals in order to save their mother’s life.

 By Jason Shiga, Amulet Books.

 A genuine choose-your-own adventure, Meanwhile challenges assumptions about linear narrative.